SQL CDC Introduction

 - Read Pipeline: Allows you to read source data with optional change cature and transformation of data

 SQL CDC allows you to transform data inline, without the need to stage your data in most instances.
-Transforming data is done through a Component, which can be used in three different places depending on your needs: as part of the SELECT operation, after the SELECT operation but before the CAPTURE command, and after either the CAPTURE or LOAD operation:
+Transforming data is done through a Component, which can be used in three different places depending on integration objectives: as part of the SELECT operation, after the SELECT operation but before the CAPTURE command, and after either the CAPTURE or LOAD operation:

 Inside SELECT | When included inside a SELECT operation, the transformation block within APPLY PIPELINE executes one or more components, one after the other, for every page of data being read from the source |